Mettre le pouvoir entre les mains des investisseurs

 • Broadening the opportunity set.
 Additional credit sectors were included for consideration during the optimisation exercise at bfinance’s recommendation—namely convertible bonds and US leveraged loans—thanks to their ability to perform well when interest rates rise.

 • Providing clear choices.
 Through the optimisation, the team developed four candidate portfolios for the client’s consideration.
-While all were well diversified across credit types with exposure to fixed and floating rate debt, risk profiles varied from ‘medium’ to ‘medium-high’ and five-year expected returns ranged from 3.1% to 3.8%.
+While all were well diversified across credit types with exposure to fixed and floating rate debt, risk profiles varied from ‘medium’ to ‘medium-high’.
 This enabled the investor’s team—who had developed a robust understanding of the various choices through the process—to reach an informed decision.

 • Focusing on rising rates with yield curve scenario analysis.
 This investor was particularly concerned about the impact of rising rates on their current portfolio.
 To assess likely performance during different interest rate environments, bfinance filtered for specific yield curve scenarios among the full set of 2,000 scenarios generated by the model.
 These include parallel shifts, steepening and inverted yield curves.
 Although a parallel upward shift would produce the worst scenario for the candidate portfolios, the loss is limited due to short duration positioning.